3rg1s/SBNotes/README.md

 🏠 Download the repo locally by using the download button or by typing on your terminal `git clone repolink`

-  -Add the repo files into /var/www/html *if you are using Linux with apache*(Highly recommended) -Add the repo files inside c:\xampp\htdocs\ *if you are using xamp on Windows*(Not recommended)
+  - Add the repo files into /var/www/html *if you are using Linux with apache*(Highly recommended)
+  - Add the repo files inside c:\xampp\htdocs\ *if you are using xamp on Windows*(Not recommended)